php-fig/fig-standards/bylaws/004-psr-workflow.md

 the suffix "-commented" (e.g. "psr-4-autoloader-commented.md").
 The commented version can be used to interpret the rules of the PSR in case of doubt.

+> Reason for having both a commented PSR and a meta document:
+>
+> The meta document provides the high-level perspective, why an approach was
+> taken and what other approaches exist.
+>
+> The comments in a PSR, on the contrary, provide additional information about
+> specific rules in a PSR or explain the intention of a rule in simple words
+> (like doc blocks in source code).
+Comments are mostly useful during Draft and
+> Review.
+With their additional information, other people reading the proposal
+> can judge more easily whether they disagree with a rule fundamentally or
+> whether they agree, but the author just happened to formulate the rule badly.

 The meta document of the proposal must also be moved to `/accepted/meta` and prefixed with the PSR number, for example "psr-4-autoloader-meta.md".